tribblix/build/patches/openjdk20/README.txt

 TODO cleanup from the 20+5 changes:
 PlatformMutex::init() - should we use the os_posix one?
-Can we get rid of mutex_scope and cond_scope?

 The big diff in src/java.base/unix/native/libjava/TimeZone_md.c appears to only be relevant to 32-bit solaris

 Tidying up.
+Remove now unused mutex_scope and cond_scope.
 Remove UsePthreads, as it's now the only option.
 Clean up set_mutex* and set_cond* now we're exclusively pthreads.